-Will you be able to get planning permission?
+Will you be able to get planning permission for your renovation?

 House renovation costs

-If you think you’ve found the renovation project for you the next thing to think about is your budget.
+If you think you’ve found a renovation project with good potential, the next thing to think about is your budget.
 How much will it cost you to transform the property?
 Here we’ve given you a rundown of the common problems you may need to fix and what you can expect to pay.